National Aviation Education Center World War II Nose Art AR App

 The Henry B. Tippie National Aviation Education Center (NAEC), named in honor of Mr. Tippie, a World War II veteran, is the flagship of the American Airpower Heritage Museum (AAHM).
-Groove Jones helped the NAEC with multiple digital experiences to launch their new 47,000 square foot facility at Dallas Executive Airport, including an exciting AR App and a Pepper’s Ghost Hologram installation.
+Groove Jones helped the NAEC with multiple digital experiences to launch their new 47,000-square-foot facility at Dallas Executive Airport.

 Official NAEC App – World War II Nose Art AR App Experience